Activities & Involvement Opportunities

 Intramurals engage the campus community in a variety of sports throughout the academic year.
 They provide an excellent opportunity for both students and faculty to participate in competitions at either the recreational or competitive level.
 No athletic experience required!

-Sports are offered periodically throughout the year and include: basketball, volleyball, flag football, soccer, Ultimate Frisbee, softball, dodgeball, floor hockey, cornhole and more.
-Individual participants pay a players fee to participate.
-More information can be found within the intramurals tab on the U-Rec webpage.
+Sports are offered periodically throughout the year and include basketball, volleyball, flag football, soccer, ultimate Frisbee, softball, dodgeball, floor hockey, corn hole and more.
+Individual participants pay a player's fee to participate.
+More information can be found within the Intramurals tab on the U-Rec website.

-Outdoor Recreation offers a wide variety of adventurous opportunities throughout the academic year.
-The program offers hiking, backpacking, rock climbing, snowshoeing, skiing & snowboarding, mountaineering, ice climbing and mountain biking trips.
+Outdoor recreation offers a wide variety of adventurous opportunities throughout the academic year.
+The program offers hiking, backpacking, rock climbing, snowshoeing, skiing and snowboarding, mountaineering, ice climbing, and mountain biking trips.
 We seek to connect students with one another and the surrounding area through new and exciting ways of experiencing the great outdoors.
-Contact the U-Rec member services desk with rental equipment questions or visit the outdoor rec webpage.
+Contact the U-Rec member services desk with rental equipment questions.

 Resident Assistants: Krista Maroni, kmaroni@whitworth.edu

-- Arend Hall: Adamaris Serna-Ochoa, Dara Wiebe, Isabelle Mock, Jaegar Mohr, Phoebe Birchfield, Umar Khan, Tate LaejaMeyer
+- Arend Hall: Adamaris Serna-Ochoa, Dara Wiebe, Isabelle Mock, Jaegar Mohr, Phoebe Birchfield, Umar Khan, Tate LejaMeyer

 - Baldwin-Jenkins Hall: Conner Schulz, Eli Roberts, Erika Hernandez, Lili Nunez-Taylor, Maya Tucker, Megan Hirasaki, Spencer Jones, Zach Engelson